BharatKalluri/gardener/readme.md

 - `gardener tend`: Looks for words in notes which could be wiki-links.
 This will enhance the quality of wiki-links and back links!

+### Limitations
+- Although gardener handles nested files, it cannot handle file name conflicts.
+    So, if the same file name is in two different folders.
+There will be conflicts.

 Please do let me know if you have any other interesting ideas over at github issues!